Posts

 WE SHARE THE WORD OF GOD

-Time with the Children
+Time with the Children Rev. Eric S. Anderson

-Sermon: In Danger Rev. Eric S. Anderson
+Sermon: No Stranger Rev. Eric S. Anderson

 WE RESPOND IN WORD AND DEED

-Pastoral Prayer
+Pastoral Prayer Rev. Eric S. Anderson

 Please join me in the Lord’s Prayer

 Our Father, who art in heaven, hallowed be Thy Name.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
-For Thine is the kingdom, and the power, and the glory forever and ever.
-Amen
+For Thine is the kingdom, and the power, and the glory forever.
+Amen.

-Call to Offering Stefan Tanouye
+Call to Offering John Narruhn

-Offertory: Air Kayleen Yuda
+Offertory: Larghetto Kayleen Yuda

 * Doxology